Tais993/Async-programming/index.md

 }
 ```

-There, it looks exactly the same like the second solution, Threads.
+There, it looks exactly the same as the second solution, Threads.
 Difference is that it's concurrent,
 and doesn't have the thread local issues, nor complex cancellation program.

-This code runs fully concurrent and parallel.
+More performant you cannot get,

 Alright, in all honesty, there's 1 issue.
 Some people don't like the fact that the blocking calls are implicit concurrency.
 But luckily, this is subjective, I personally don't mind this, since it doesn't require major refactoring like Reactive programming or the async-await keyword.